Shk-Haseeb/Full-Stack-Open/README.md

 ## Full-Stack Open MOOC – Solutions Repository
-Welcome to my solutions repository for the Full-Stack Open course.
+My solutions for the Full-Stack Open course are available here.
-This course focuses on modern JavaScript-based web development, covering a full-stack skillset from front-end to back-end using popular technologies.

 ### Repository Structure
 All course parts are organized into separate folders for clarity and modularity.
 Each part folder contains: